 So as a final general assessment, we identified that the analyzed structure is closer to fail because of local yielding than from buckling.
 As designers, we could then make choices such as changing dimensions or thickness to bring safety factors closer.
 To further investigate the design, we would detail the local reinforcements and take the linear stresses to the desired levels.
 This would be completed with a detailed local model, or possibly with solid 3D elements (already available in SimScale).
 Then, when this is sorted out, we would repeat the buckling analysis to find the new modes.

 The linear buckling analysis presented here is very useful to estimate safety factors against this failure mode.
 It also illustrates the deformation for each mode.
 But the actual deformation magnitudes calculated in this way are inexpressive (note that we didn’t make any references to this values) and consequently the stress levels are too.
 In a more realistic scenario, when buckling occurs, there is a sudden deformation which deviates from the regular linear elastic mode, and stress redistribution occurs due to plasticity.
 To model this more accurately, we would have to resort to nonlinear analysis.

 - CAD modeling: Onshape

 - Geometry preparation and meshing: Salomé

 - Post-processing: Salomé and ParaView

 Guillermo Giraldo is Founder of Servicios en Ingeniería Dinámica S.A.S. – (Dynamic Engineering Services), a company dedicated to engineering services in design and consultancy.
-The firm was started by young talent, with a great commitment to responsibility, experience, and knowledge of the best practices for analysis and engineering design.
+The firm was started by young talent and has demonstrated a great commitment to responsibility, experience, and knowledge of the best practices for analysis and engineering design.
 Read more about its projects and see how you can collaborate on the company’s partner page.